 This ultimate homemade spice rub makes a great gift on its own or as part of a gift hamper for foodies.
-Of course, I made up a couple of batches of this because, I’m always thinking of options for gifting and this spice rub is just about perfect for everyone I know!
-Now, if we get an impromtu invite and I have nothing to bring, I can just grab a jar of this to take and I’m done!
+Of course, I made up a couple of batches of this because I’m always thinking of options for gifting and this spice rub is just about perfect for everyone I know!
+Now, if we get an impromptu invite and I have nothing to bring, I can just grab a jar of this to take and I’m done!

-I hope you love this as much as we do and if you have a favorite spice rub recipe to share, let us know in the comments below so we can all try it out!
+I hope you love this as much as we do and if you have a favourite spice rub recipe to share, let us know in the comments below so we can all try it out!

 If you enjoyed this, maybe you’ll like these too: